kaisershahid/dinoframe/readme.md

 dependencies purely through decorators.
 Dependency management ensures no service starts up until all its dependencies are fulfilled, interfaces provide inversion-of-control, and flexible access pattern works seamlessly with your existing code.

 A companion to the container is `http`, which makes it easy to declare routes and middleware in an Express-friendly way while also supporting service container integration.

+## `morph`

+The `morph` module is a lightweight and flexible serialization/deserialization library that makes it easy to validate and convert external data into a concrete class instance.
+See the [morph readme](./src/morph/readme.md) for in-depth examples and explanation.